 Italy Food & Drink

 When people think of Italy, one of the first things that come to mind is the food.
 A nation known for its hospitality, it is therefore not surprising that Italians take cooking seriously.
 Meals are a social and family event that should be savoured and enjoyed.
-A typical Italian meal usually follows a similar pattern: antipasto (selection of hot or cold appetizers), primo (a plate of pasta, risotto, gnocchi, polenta or soup), secondo (the main dish, usually contains fish, seafood or meat), dolce (dessert), caffe (coffee), and digestivi (liquors).
+A typical Italian meal usually follows a similar pattern: antipasto (selection of hot or cold appetizers), primo (a plate of pasta, risotto, gnocchi, polenta or soup), secondo (the main dish, which usually contains fish, seafood or meat), dolce (dessert), caffe (coffee), and digestivi (liquors).

 Popular dishes include:

 Pizza: The best pizza in Italy comes from a wood-fired oven.
 Traditionally, it comes with a thin crust and does not contain as many toppings as North Americans are used to seeing.

 Pasta: Synonymous with Italy, there are many different kinds of pasta and recipes are dependent on the region.

 Risotto: This dish consists of rice cooked in broth until it reaches a creamy consistency.
 Often meat or fish-based, risotto is flavoured with different ingredients.
 Risotto is usually topped with Parmesan cheese (unless it is a seafood risotto).